ddeangelis/model-api/README.md

 **Note:** The submission binding model PKL files and generating source are not included in this repository.

 ## API Documentation
 HTML format documentation of the API (and model) functionality is located in the `/api_docs` directory.
-This was generated from an [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) specification file, `tyche_api.yaml`.
+This was generated using [Spectacle](https://github.com/sourcey/spectacle) from an [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) specification file, `tyche_api.yaml`.

 ## Folder Structure
 ```bash